top of page

 My work as a mountain guide on Colorado’s 14ers—leading trips above 14,000 feet—revealed a crossover of skills that could provide the musical community with much-needed information on this subject.
 Having summited most of Colorado’s highest peaks and trained as a Wilderness First Responder, I combined my mountaineering experience with my background as a high-altitude ultramarathoner and triathlete to research the connection between musicians and physical conditioning.

 To further explore the implications of playing at higher elevations, I played on some of the highest summits in North America, including Mt.
-Bierstadt (14,065 feet), Pikes Peak (14,115 feet), and Mount Audubon (13,229 feet), recently performing the highest recorded classical music concert in the Rockies on the summit of Mt.
-Elbert at 14,439 feet.
+Bierstadt (14,065 feet), Pikes Peak (14,115 feet), and Mount Audubon (13,229 feet), also performing the highest recorded classical music concert in the Rockies on the summit of Mt.
+Elbert (14,439 feet).

-My resources are available through YouTube, Wilderness and Environmental Medicine (2026), tonebase, my upcoming book (The High Altitude Musician), the links below, and The High Altitude Clarinetist.
+My resources are available through YouTube, Wilderness and Environmental Medicine, tonebase, my upcoming book (The High Altitude Musician), the links below, and The High Altitude Clarinetist.
+Presentations include Vanderbilt University, University of Colorado, Adams State, and University of Northern Colorado.
+Upcoming talks and concerts at Neptune Mountaineering and Rocky Ridge Music Center.
+I am available for educational talks, concerts, corporate training, and private sessions.

 It is my hope that these resources can add to the health, conditioning, and productivity of our musical community.